skorks/ppjson/README.md

 ppjson '{"a":"b"}'
 ```

-If another command returns some json for you:
+If another command returns some JSON for you:

 ```
 curl http://mydomain.com/blah.json | ppjson
 ```

-Do you have some json in a file?
+Do you have some JSON in a file?
 See a pretty printed version of it:

 ```
 ppjson -f my_file.json